 Election Worker Positions

-All Election Workers must attend at least one of our scheduled training sessions and plan to work at their polling place on Election Day from 6 a.m.
-Until the last voter has voted and closing procedures have been completed.
+All Election Workers are appointed and must attend at least one of our scheduled training sessions.
+Election Workers start their day at their polling place on Election Day from 6 a.m. until the last voter has voted and closing procedures have been completed.
 An Election Worker may have to stay until after 8 p.m. in some circumstances.
 The following outlines Election Worker positions and how you can get involved in serving your community.